 - Three general cargo terminals (2,100 ft. of dock face) container, roll on\roll off, bulk cement and break bulk capabilities

-- Two Petroleum Product Terminals with 600 feet each of berthing space with four 2,000-bbl./hr.-product pipelines each
+- Two petroleum product terminals (600 feet each of berthing space) with nine 2,000-bbl./hr.-product pipelines

 - Loose cement offloading capability via pneumatic pump and pipeline

 - No limit on maximum ship length or breadth

 - On-dock transit shed with 27,000 square foot heated storage/office space